← all stories

 The Ogre's Bride

-The television anime adaptation of Kureha's light novel series The Ogre's Bride has its premiere locked in for July 4, 2026, on Tokyo MX, BS11, Gunma TV, and Tochigi TV, with streaming on d Anime Store, ABEMA, U-NEXT, and Anime Hodai starting the same day.
+The television anime adaptation of Kureha's light novel series The Ogre's Bride premiered in Japan on July 4, 2026, and streams on Crunchyroll.
+The series is directed by Kazuhito Omiya at Colored Pencil Animation Japan, with series scripts by Yumi Kamakura, main character designs by Hikari Tanaka, and music by Masaru Yokoyama.
 The opening theme song "Hitokoto" is performed by ClariS, and the ending theme song "Shinboshi" is performed by Ikusaburo Yamazaki.
-Kazuhito Omiya directs the series at Colored Pencil Animation Japan, with series scripts by Yumi Kamakura, main character designs by Hikari Tanaka, and music by Masaru Yokoyama.

 Key facts